Lottery. In Exercises 15–20, refer to the accompanying table, whi... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The goal is to find the probability of getting exactly 3 matches in the California Daily 4 lottery.
+The question asks for the probability of getting exactly 2 matches in the California Daily 4 lottery.
 The table provided lists the probabilities for different numbers of matching digits (x).

 Step 2: Locate the relevant probability in the table.
-The table shows the probability P(x) for each number of matching digits.
-For x = 3 (exactly 3 matches), the corresponding probability is 0.004.

-Step 3: Interpret the probability.
-The value 0.004 represents the likelihood of selecting 3 digits that match the drawn digits in the same order during a 'straight' bet.

-Step 4: Verify the context.
-Ensure that the table and problem description align with the calculation.
-The table explicitly provides the probability for x = 3, so no further computation is needed.
+From the table, the probability of getting exactly 2 matches corresponds to P(x = 2).

+Step 4: Interpret the result.
+This means that the probability of getting exactly 2 matches in the California Daily 4 lottery is 0.049, or 4.9%.

-Step 5: Conclude the process.
-The probability of getting exactly 3 matches is directly obtained from the table as 0.004.
-This concludes the solution process.
+Step 5: Conclude the solution.
+The probability value is directly obtained from the table, and no further calculations are necessary for this problem.

 Verified video answer for a similar problem: